oils-for-unix/oils/doc/osh-help.md

 #### type

-    type FLAG* CMD
+    type FLAG* NAME*

-Prints information about the type of command that will be run as CMD: an executable file, aliase, shell builtin, or function.
+Print the type of each NAME.
+Is it a keyword, shell builtin, shell function, alias, or executable file?

 Flags:

-    -f  Don't search for CMD in functions.
+    -f  Don't look for functions
-    -P  Force searching for CMD only in file executables.
+    -P  Only look for executable files in $PATH
-    -t  Only print the type of command of CMD: 'alias', 'keyword', 'function', 'builtin' or 'file'.
+    -t  Print a single word: alias, builtin, file, function, or keyword
 <!--    -a  Print all executables that can run CMD, including files, aliases,
         builtins and functions.
 If used with -p, only the executable file will be printed.-->